moticon-rego/moticon-opengo/README.md

 these `.txt` files as demonstrated in the example `examples/demo_text_export_grf_curves.py`.

+If the measurement contains manually set events, then these events are also contained in the text export, and made available by the Python library.
+The example `examples/demo_text_export_events.py` shows how this can be used for convenient slicing of measurement data.

 ### Gait Report Data

 Assume we have a bunch of `.xlsx` files exported using the OpenGo Software's